 NDIOBA NIANG,)

 and TAMEKA STIGERS,)

 )

 Plaintiffs,)

-, ,)

-V.) Civil Case No. 4:14-cv-01100-TIA

 )

+V.) Civil Case No.

+)

 EMILY CARROLL, in her official)

 capacity as Executive Director of the)

 Missouri Board of Cosmetology and)

 Barber Examiners; WAYNE)

-KINDLE, JACKIE CROW, JOSEPH)

-NICHOLSON, LEATA PRICE-LAND,)

-LEO D. PRICE, SR., LINDA M.)

-BRAMBLETT, CHRISTIE L.)

-RODRIGUEZ and LORI Bossert,)
+KINDLE, BETTY LEAKE, JACKIE)

+CROW, JOSEPH NICHOLSON,)

+LEATA PRICE-LAND, and LORI)

+GLASSCOCK, in their official)

-in their official capacities as members)
+capacities as members of the)

-of the Missouri Board of Cosmetology)
+Missouri Board of Cosmetology and)

-And Barber Examiners;)
+Barber Examiners;)

 )

 Defendants.)

-AMENDED COMPLAINT FOR DECLARATORY AND INJUNCTIVE RELIEF
+COMPLAINT FOR DECLARATORY AND INJUNCTIVE RELIEF